Colouring A Page

 Avoid using very dark colours.
 Remember that colours print differently from how they appear on a screen.
 Colours with very high “K” (black) values become a lot muddier when going to print.
 Stick to colours with lower “K” values.
-Video here.
+Another video here.

-Objects of the same colour are perceived as the same distance away.
+Objects of the same colour are perceived as the same distance away from the reader.
 This is a consequence of how the brain works when analyzing images.
 If you have a bright blue object in the foreground and another object with the same colour in the background, the depth of your image will start feeling distorted.
 Generally you want to stick to a specific tone across each level of depth in your image.

 Consider adding atmospheric perspective to add depth to a panel.
 Also known as atmospheric haze or fog, this is the change in appearance of objects as they are viewed at increasing distances through the layers of illuminated air.
 The further away you go, the more desaturated they become.
 You see this effect a lot in mountain scenes like this one:

 Notice how the mountains in the back are more faded than the ones in the front?
 This effect can be achieved by desaturating the colours of far away objects and can be enhanced with colour holds.